ab3masta/todo_restfull_api/README.md

     POSTGRES_URI=postgresql://user:password@localhost:5432/task
     ```

-1. Start the server with `py app/main.py`.
+1. Start the server with `uvicorn app.main:app`.
 2. Open your browser and go to `http://localhost:8000/docs` to access the API documentation.

 ## 🛠️ Technologies